 Ngāi Tahu, Ngāti Toa Rangatira me Ngāti Mutunga o Wharekauri

-Jamie-Lee is an experienced senior lawyer currently working for the Royal Commission of Inquiry into Abuse in Care based in Auckland.
+Jamie-Lee is an experienced senior lawyer currently working for the Royal Commission of Inquiry into Abuse in Care based in Wellington.

 Jamie-Lee graduated from the University of Canterbury with a Bachelor of Laws, and Bachelor of Arts with a double major in Maori and Indigenous Studies and Psychology.
 She is currently completing her Master of Laws (part-time) at Te Herenga Waka, Victoria University of Wellington.